 Do you want to help push back on the proposed Wildlife Corridor regulations?
 Here are a few simple and effective ways you can help:

-MOST IMPORTANT: Attend the October 25 Planning Commission Meeting
+MOST IMPORTANT: Attend the Planning Commission Meeting - January 31st at 8:30am

 Show up and have your voice heard!
 The meeting is at the Board Hearing Room at the Ventura County Government Center, 800 S. Victoria Ave in Ventura at 8:30 AM.
-If you plan on attending, please RSVP to Sean Paroski.
+If you plan on attending, please RSVP to Rachel Culbert-Mastro

 Send a brief email to the Planning Commission